qupath/qupath-docs/docs/scripting/workflows.md

 :::{figure} images/workflow_orig.png
 :class: shadow-image small-image

-A workflow created from the `Command history`.
+A workflow created from the `Command history`
 :::

 The new workflow is shown in its own panel.